CDCgov/data-exchange-fhir/source/CDC.DEX.FHIR.Function/README.md

 In addition to processing the message event, a **server may choose to retain all or some the resources** and make them available on a RESTful interface, but is **not required to do so**.

-Within this pilot, we retain the resources for a configurable period of time  but we do not make them available via a RESTful interface.
+The resources is retained for a configurable period of time but it is not available via a RESTful interface.

 This function is designed for handling FHIR resource bundles in healthcare systems, ensuring validation and secure forwarding to a FHIR-compliant server.
 It provides robust error handling and detailed logging for debugging and monitoring.